lac0220/joke-api/README.md

 # Jokes Generator

-A random jokes generator that fetches API data from an URL and keeps counting the number of reading jokes
+A random jokes generator that fetches API data from an URL and gives access to jokes platform.
+The web application keeps counting the number of reading jokes

 ## Tech Stack

 - React.js